 Project KPI #2 & #3: Financial Impact & ROI

 A project won’t be successful if the cost of doing it was not sufficiently lower than the value of its impact.
 So, we need two other important measures of project success.
 The first one is financial impact, like costs saved or income generated.
 The second one is the return on investment, or ROI, which is the ratio of that financial impact to the total costs of undertaking the project.

 Project KPI #4 & #5: On-time & On-budget

 These are the traditional project measures, which can also help us manage the project while we’re implementing it.
 A well-managed project is more likely to have a big impact and big ROI.
 This is where the most commonly used measures of project performance come in: on-time and on-budget.
 But rather than just measuring these at the end of the project, they can be measured at regular milestones throughout the project, so we have opportunities to a project’s implementation back on track before it’s too late.

 Project KPI #6 & #7: Stakeholder Support & Engagement

 Not many projects can succeed if they don’t have the support of the people they will affect.
 Nor will they succeed if the important stakeholders don’t feel engaged along the way.
 Stakeholder perception of value can be a good proxy to measure support.
 And a good way to monitor stakeholder engagement might be the amount of stakeholder participation in project tasks and events.

 Your Project Performance Measure Checklist

-So we now have a basic framework of measures of the performance of a project:
+So we now have a basic framework of the project performance results that are worth measuring, and it can be somewhat of a checklist for what types of KPIs to design for your project:

 - Business financial impact